engine-programming/engine-programming.github.io/content/_index.md

 # 5. Engine Programming

 Finally, you have learned the fundamentals and it is now time to learn about game engines.
-You do not need to finishing learning all the fundamentals before starting this.
+You do not need to finish learning all the fundamentals before starting this.

 [*Game Engine Architecture*](https://www.gameenginebook.com/) by Jason Gregory gives a broad overview of how game engines are organized.
 It will make you familiar with the different parts of a typical engine.